The Rev. Anthony Jermaine Ross-Allam begins work on Monday

-The Rev. Anthony Jermaine Ross-Allam, the former associate pastor for Social Justice at Oak Grove Presbyterian Church in Bloomington, Minnesota, will serve as the first director of the Presbyterian Mission Agency’s Center for Repair of Historical Harms.
+The Rev. Anthony Jermaine Ross-Allam was ordained as minister of Word and sacrament by the Presbytery of the Twin Cities in 2013 where he began ordained ministry as executive director of 21st Century Academy at Kwanzaa Community Church PC(USA) in North Minneapolis — renamed Liberty Community Church — and, later, Associate Pastor for Social Justice at Oak Grove Presbyterian Church.
+Ross-Allam will serve as the first director of the Presbyterian Mission Agency’s Center for the Repair of Historical Harms.

 “I am overjoyed that the opening of the Center for Repair of Historical Harms is the PC(USA)’s announcement to itself, to God and to the world God loves and sustains that we are, in fact, in the business of being moved by God who moves mountains — especially mountains of settled public opinion and habit,” said Ross-Allam, a doctoral candidate in social ethics at Union Theological Seminary.
 It is “an honor to have the opportunity to roll up my sleeves and take up this sacred work with all of you.”

 The center, which is under development, is the result of an 18-month strategic planning process by the PMA that stretched across the denomination and is part of the 2023-2024 Mission Work Plan approved by the 225th General Assembly last summer.